biocore/qiime/doc/documentation/sra_field_list.rst

   Name of project as used by the center responsible for the study, NULL if none.

-PROJECT_ID

-  Project ID, assigned by SRA, leave blank if not yet assigned.

 PMID

   PubMed ID of paper describing project, if supplied will write out